vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 An observation with the Cook's distance larger than three times the mean Cook's distance might be an outlier.
 As a rule of thumb, if $D_i$  is greater than 0.5, then the $i$-th data point is worthy of further investigation as it may be influential.
 If $D_i$ is greater than 1, then the $i$-th data point is quite likely to be influential.
 If $D_i$ stands out from the other Cook's distance values in addition to being greater than 1, it is almost certainly influential.

-To sum up, in practice we usually construct two scatter plots namely the standardized-residuals-versus-fitted plot and the Cook's-distance-versus-leverage plot to identify which data point is potentially an outlier with high influential.
+To sum up, in practice we usually construct two scatter plots namely the standardized-residuals-versus-fitted plot and the Cook's-distance-versus-leverage plot to identify which data point is potentially an outlier with high influence.

 #### Utility of the model
 In the context of linear regression, the utility of a model is the significance of regression.
 In other words, it represents how well our model describes the relationship between the response and the predictor.
-As mentioned above, to test the significance of regression in the context of SLR, we conduct the t-test on the slope parameter and/or the test on the correlaition coefficient.
-In addition to these two tests, a general approach is to conduct the analysis of variance (ANOVA).
+As mentioned above, to test the significance of regression in the context of SLR, we conduct the t-test on the slope parameter and/or the test on the correlation coefficient.
+In addition to these two tests, a general approach is to analyze variance (ANOVA).
 The ANOVA consists of the following steps:
 * We first partition the total variability in the response variable $\mathbf{y}$ into two meaningful components:

 $$